• Skip to primary navigation

 Jars of pickles without lids

-1. Dharma Rahkonen says
+1. Avatar for Dharma Rahkonen Dharma Rahkonen says:

 Great ideas, I had never heard of or imagined pickle pops or pickle jelly.
 I imagine that may be awesome for a beach day or s hike in the hot summer.
 I use leftover pickle brine to flavor my mushrooms, or braised cabbage, shredded carrots and other side veggies.
 It is also great in mashed potatoes, just a splash.